-An interrupt routine is not allowed to call an OS service if this service can suspend the current task (e.g., acquiring a semaphore (wait), receiving data from a message queue, . . .).

-• Indeed, if this rule is not respected, then an interrupt routine can get suspended, which amounts to assigning to this interrupt routine an effective priority smaller than the one of a task.
+An interrupt routine is not allowed to call an OS service if this service can block the current task (e.g., acquiring a semaphore (wait), receiving data from a message queue, waiting for some amount of time, ...). • Indeed, if this rule is not respected, then an interrupt routine can get blocked, which amounts to assigning to this interrupt routine an effective priority smaller than the one of a task.